potassco/clingo-lpx/README.md

 ```
 The assignment will then contain an epsilon component for each variable.
 For example, with the above program, `x>=1+e` will appear in the output.
-This feature could also be used to support constraints in rule body and the `!=` relation;
+This feature could also be used to support constraints in rule bodies and the `!=` relation;
 neither is implemented at the moment.

 Finally, the solver supports `&minimize` and `&maxmize` objectives where the former is a shortcut for the latter negating coefficients.